Updated: February 3, 2023

 Why is there an extra fee?

-Space in the program is extremely limited due to the current COVID-19 guidelines and a nominal fee helps ensure that spots will be utilized.
-The fee also helps offset the additional cleaning supplies and staff time needed to follow the enhanced cleaning, sanitizing and disinfecting guidelines.
+Space in the program is extremely limited and a nominal fee helps ensure that spots will be utilized.
+The fee also helps offset the additional cleaning supplies and staff time needed to follow the enhanced cleaning and sanitizing.